Move Out Cleaning Checklist: The Complete Guide to Passing Your Final Inspection and Getting Your Deposit Back

 Step Six: Floors — The Grand Finale

-• Carpet: Vacuum thoroughly, and spot-treat stains.
+• Carpet: Vacuum cleaner, thoroughly; spot-clean stains.

-• Hard floors: Sweep or vacuum, then mop.
+• Hard floors: Sweep or vacuum; mop.

 • Edges: Use a crevice tool to get right up against baseboards.